donatj/hookah/README.md

 [![GoDoc](https://godoc.org/github.com/donatj/hookah?status.svg)](https://godoc.org/github.com/donatj/hookah)
 [![Build Status](https://travis-ci.org/donatj/hookah.svg?branch=master)](https://travis-ci.org/donatj/hookah)

-Hookah is a simple server for GitHub Webhooks that forwards the hooks messsage to any series of scripts, be they PHP, Ruby, Python or even straight up shell.
+Hookah is a simple server for GitHub Webhooks that forwards the hooks message to any series of scripts, be they PHP, Ruby, Python or even straight up shell.

 It simply passes the message on to the STDIN of any script.